Editorial board at The Wall Street Journal: Science

-The Journal is regarded as a forum for climate change deniers, publishing articles by individuals that reject the consensus position on climate change in its op-ed section.
 The Journal editorial pages were described as a "forum for climate change denial" in 2011 due to columns that attacked climate scientists and accused them of engaging in fraud.
 A 2011 study found that the Journal was alone among major American print news media in how, mainly in its editorial pages, it adopted a false balance that overplayed the uncertainty in climate science or denied anthropogenic climate change altogether.
 That year, the Associated Press described the Journal's editorial pages as "a place friendly to climate change skeptics".
 In 2013, the editorial board and other opinion writers vocally criticized President Obama's plan to address climate change, mostly without mentioning climate science.
-A 2015 study found The Wall Street Journal was the newspaper that was least likely to present negative effects of global warming among several newspapers.
-It was also the most likely to present negative economic framing when discussing climate change mitigation policies, tending to take the stance that the cost of such policies generally outweighs their benefit.
+A 2015 study found The Wall Street Journal was the newspaper least likely of several to present negative effects of global warming.
+It was also the most likely to present negative economic framing when discussing climate change mitigation policies, tending to take the stance that such policies' costs generally outweigh their benefits.

 Climate Feedback, a fact-checking website on media coverage of climate science, determined that multiple opinion articles range between "low" and "very low" in terms of scientific credibility.
 The Partnership for Responsible Growth stated in 2016 that 14% of the guest editorials on climate change presented the results of "mainstream climate science", while the majority did not.
 The Partnership also determined that none of the 201 editorials concerning climate change that were published in The Wall Street Journal since 1997 conceded that the burning of fossil fuels is the main cause of climate change.